 - Corn syrup solids

 it is not 100% milk!
-This means it isn’t as healthy and it won’t work right in your baking because of the extra shortening and / or lack of the milk protein.
-You won’t be able to make cheese or yogurt with it.
+This means it isn’t as healthy or does not have nutritional composition, and it won’t work right in your baking because of the extra shortening and / or lack of the milk protein.
+You won’t be able to make cheese or yogurt or any other processed milk powder products with it.
 Make sure whatever milk you choose is 100% milk!
 Both of the milk options that Thrive sells: instant milk and powdered milk are 100% milk.

 What is the difference between instant milk and powdered milk?